sonusid1325/nullsafety-ui/README.md

 This project is built for educational purposes as part of the Smart India Hackathon.

-## 👥 Team NullSafety
+## 👥 Team EduChain

-Built with ❤️ by Team NullSafety for the Smart India Hackathon 2024.
+Built with ❤️ by Team EduChain for the Smart India Hackathon 2024.

 ### Contact
-- **Team**: NullSafety
+- **Team**: EduChain
 - **Project**: Certificate Verification System
 - **Technology**: Solana Blockchain + Next.js